Mailbag: Will Seahawks add a third QB? Will they be buyers at trade deadline?

 But so far, the rule has had minimal impact so far — only 13 teams carried a third QB on their 53-man roster at the start of the season.

 As for who would have played QB Monday night had Lock gotten hurt before Smith returned, it likely would have been running back DeeJay Dallas, who has taken direct snaps in a wildcat formation, and last year threw a pass out of that against the 49ers (which was intercepted).
-Dallas played some quarterback at Glynn Academy in Brunswick, Georgia, before being recruited to Miami, where he was switched to receiver and then running back.
+Dallas played some quarterback at Glynn Academy in Brunswick, Ga., before being recruited to Miami, where he was switched to receiver and then running back.

 @ConorGentes asked: Thoughts on the Hawks being buyers at the deadline?
 Despite a historic week 4 it feels like we could still bolster our pass rush.

 First, a reminder that the trade deadline is Oct.
 31 at 1 p.m.
-PT (yep, spooky).
+Pacific time (yep, spooky).

 Seattle doesn’t have a ton of cap space to take on much more salary but it does have some, listed this week with $7.7 million according to OvertheCap.com.

-It’s worth remembering a substantial chunk of that has to be reserved for practice squad elevations and signings, injured reserve and other things that crop up during the season.
+It’s worth remembering a substantial chunk of that has to be reserved for practice squad elevations and signings, injured reserve, and other things that crop up during the season.

 After the way the line has played the last two weeks, I think Seattle might be pretty willing to ride with what it has, and in particular not wanting to block playing time for any of its young players.

-But, Seattle will play three more games between now and the deadline — at Cincinnati and home vs. Arizona and Cleveland — and injuries in particular could impact the team’s needs at that point.
+But, Seattle will play three more games between now and the deadline — at Cincinnati and home versus Arizona and Cleveland — and injuries in particular could affect the team’s needs at that point.
 If there’s a depth piece who can be added cheaply, that might be attractive.

 More likely than a big trade might be another move like Seattle quietly made two weeks ago, signing veteran nose tackle Carl Davis Jr. to the practice squad.
-The 31-year-old Davis started two games last year for the Patriots and played 219 snaps in a rotational role up front and having had a few weeks of practice now might be ready to play if the team needs him.
+The 31-year-old Davis started two games last year for the Patriots and played 219 snaps in a rotational role up front.
+Having had a few weeks of practice now, he might be ready to play if the team needs him.

 @Yogi_Paliwal asked: How is [Kenny] McIntosh?